jeanzhou31/hw4/README.md

-#HW 4 of CS52
+#HW 4 (blog) component of HW 5 part 2 (server) of CS52
 ## by Jean Zhou

 ---
-####App url: cs52-jeanzhou-hw4.surge.sh
+####App url: cs52-jeanzhou-hw5p2.surge.sh

 ###General Comments:

-I used React+Redux to create a blog that updates dynamically and connects to the API server hosted at: cs52-blog.herokuapp.com.
-This blog can list all posts, view a specific post in full, create new posts, edit existing posts, and delete posts.
-The content section of posts can render markdown.
+I used Express and Mongodb to create a CRUD api server for the React+Redux blog that I'd created for HW 4.
+The HW 4 blog was modified for this (branch hw5-auth).
+The server implements authentication (HW 5 branch part2).
+I got everything to worl.
+Users may sign up with any username that is not taken, and then sign in and sign out whenever.
+Only users who are signed in can create, edit, and delete posts.

-Additionally, for extra credit, I made the blog look more appealing, handle axios errors more gracefully, have input validation, and added a filter posts by tag functionality.
-When an axios error is found, the site redirects to "cs52-jeanzhou-hw4.surge.sh/error," where there is an error message for the user.
-For input validation during creating and editing posts, an error message comes up below the submit button that tells the user to input all fields before the form will submit.
-And for filtering, posts are filtered by tags that are delimited by commas.
-So, a post with the tags "new, words" will be included in filters of both "new" and "words," but not "new words."
-Meanwhile a post with the tag "new words" will only be included in a filter of "new words," not "new" or "words."
+For extra credit, appropriate error messages are displayed, such as if a user tries to edit or delete posts when not signed in.